2022 Rally Japan

 The 2022 Rally Japan (also known as the FORUM8 Rally Japan 2022) was a motor racing event for rally cars held over four days between 10 and 13 November 2022.
-It would mark the seventh running of the Rally Japan.
-The event would be the final round of the 2022 World Rally Championship, World Rally Championship-2 and World Rally Championship-3.
+It marked the seventh running of the Rally Japan.
+The event was the final round of the 2022 World Rally Championship, World Rally Championship-2 and World Rally Championship-3.
 The 2022 event was based in Nagoya in Chūbu Region and was contested over nineteen special stages covering a total competitive distance of 283.27 km.